OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 events from each other.
 Log event colours are grouped by the log level of the log event.

---config-manager
-                This is used when running as a stand-alone program.
-This will subscribe to log events sent by the ``openvpn3-service-configmgr`` process.
-Remember that the
-                configuration manager must be started with
-                ``--signal-broadcast`` for log events to be received this way.

---session-manager
-                This is used when running as a stand-alone program.
-This will subscribe to log events sent by the ``openvpn3-service-sessionmgr`` process.
-Remember that the
-                session manager must be started with
-                ``--signal-broadcast`` for log events to be received this way.

---session-manager-client-proxy
-                The session manager can proxy log events from the backend VPN client process to users who is granted access to log events from specific VPN sessions.
-This extends the ``--session-manager`` subscription to also include log events it would proxy as well.
-This will only happen for VPN sessions which has the boolean :code:`receive_log_events` flag set in the D-Bus session object.

---vpn-backend
-                This is used when running as a stand-alone program.
-This will subscribe to log events sent by ``openvpn3-service-client`` processes, also known as the backend VPN client processes.
-                This requires that the ``openvpn3-service-backendstart`` process
-                is started with ``--client-signal-broadcast``, which ensures
-                ``openvpn3-service-client`` is started correctly and adds the ``signal-broadcast`` argument as well.

 --log-level LEVEL
                 Sets the system wide log verbosity for the log events being logged to file or any other log destination